-Do the FASB's Standards add Shareholder Value?
+Do the FASB's Standards Add Shareholder Value?

-Keywords: Standard Setting, FASB, Disclosure, Shareholder Value
+Keywords: FASB, Standard Setting, Mandatory Disclosure, Event Study, Shareholder Value

 JEL Classification: D80, G14, K22, L51, M40, M41, M48

 Suggested Citation: Suggested Citation